yawnr/react-native-message-bar/README.md

 ## Features
 - Android and iOS capable
-- Animated alert with Title, Message and Icon/Avatar
+- Animated alert with Title, Message and Icon/Avatar (from a local or a remote image file)
 - Top or Bottom display
 - 4 Slides Animation Types (Alert is shown from top, from bottom, from left or from right)
 - Auto-hide after x seconds (customizable and/or can be disabled)